jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.49 NotEqualTo

-Performs a not-equal-to comparison operation on two rasters or a raster and a constant value.
+Performs a not-equal-to comparison operation on two rasters or a raster and a constant value..

 *Parameters*: